 How you have cancer drugs

-This page tells you about the different ways that you can have cancer drugs or medicines.
+Find out about the different ways you can have cancer drugs or medicines.
 There is information about

 You have some cancer drugs as tablets or capsules that you swallow.
 You should only get a prescription for cancer drug tablets or capsules from your cancer specialist.
 You must take them at the right times, as directed by your doctor, specialist nurse or pharmacist.
 If you have problems swallowing, some medicines are available as a liquid that you drink.